Enoisong/Leaderboard/README.md

 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->
-# 📖  Todo List  <a name="about-project"></a>
+# 📖  Leaderboard  <a name="about-project"></a>

-"Todo List" is a simple web application that displays a list of task and allow you to add and remove task from that list.
+"Leaderboard" is an app that displays scores submitted by different players.
+It uses API to get data and post new scores.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML
 - CSS
 - JavaScript (ES6)
 - Webpack
-- jest
+- Gitflow

 ### Tech Stack <a name="tech-stack"></a>
 - HTML
 - CSS
 - javascript
 - Webpack
-- jest
+- Gitflow
 - Version Control (GitHub)

 <!-- Features -->